 Like many coaches, I define this kind of riding as Zone 2 riding, which increases your ability to metabolize your body fat for energy while sparing precious glycogen.
 On a 1 – 10 RPE scale where 1 is lying on the couch and 10 is a flat out sprint, a Zone 2 ride is an RPE of 2 – 3.
 A Zone 2 ride is 69 – 83% of lactate threshold (not max heart rate) or 56 – 75% of functional threshold power.

-Now that it’s Daylight Savings time, a “wannabe” ride leaves after work from Amante’s, the local coffee shop, and hammers for 90 minutes.
+A “wannabe” ride leaves after work from Amante’s, the local coffee shop, and hammers for 90 minutes.
 I never see a pro jersey in that group.

 Ride at a conversational pace!

 Not on a hill.
 Olde Stage is right behind my house and is 10 – 15% at the top in either direction.
 (Beware of roads called “Olde” — older roads are steeper!)
 It’s a fun, challenging loop, and when I ride it this time of year I don’t see any pro jerseys.
 They’re paid to train smart and now isn’t the time for steep climbs and high intensity.
 I ride a touring bike with very low gears so I can climb it and still chat away.

 Avoid high-intensity rides!

 Powering up a sustained climb.
 Left Hand Canyon behind my house climbs from 5,500 feet to 9,200 feet in 16.5 miles.
 We have the occasional warm day even in March, and when I’m ambling up it in my low gears sometimes a couple of pros will pass me.
 No, this isn’t contradictory.
 The pros are training in the “sweet spot,” the optimal place to develop sustained power.
 The sweet spot is an RPE of 4 – 5 and only 93 – 97% of LT or 88 – 94% of FTP.

 Use intensity training correctly.